-Understanding the mandates leading up to CMMC will better prepare you for your future CMMC assessments.
+Understanding the mandates leading up to the release of CMMC version 1.0 will better prepare you for your future CMMC assessments.
 If you are a company operating in DoD supply chains, working for a prime contractor or subcontractor, there are steps you should take now to protect your contracts.

 On May 16, 2016, the government mandated that contractors protect their systems with the requisite 15 basic cybersecurity requirements, as described in FAR clause 52.204-21 Basic Safeguarding of Covered Contractor Information Systems.

 Read FAR clause 52.204-21 Basic Safeguarding of Covered Contractor Information Systems and make the changes needed to meet the 15 cybersecurity requirements.

 The DFARS 252.204-7012 Safeguarding Covered Defense Information and Cyber Incident Reporting clause was published in October 2016, and directs compliance with NIST Special Publication 800-171.
 As of December 31, 2017, all contractors and subcontractors operating in government supply chains were expected to be compliant with NIST SP 800-171, which allowed for self-attestation.